Certora/vscode-certora-prover/README.md

 “Upload Configuration File” - This option will automatically create a new job from the chosen .conf file.

-After creating a job, you will see it in job list and a tab will open with a settings form for the job.
+After creating a job, you will see it in the job list and a tab will open with a settings form for the job.

 |Description|Location|
 |---|---|